gk646/cxstructs/README.md

 collection is built for educational purposes and for use in non-essential projects.
 All implementations are easy to read and well documented.

-While I am not an expert in datastructures nor C++, yet I am still aiming for reference type implementations in terms of efficiency and interface.
+While I am not an expert in datastructures nor C++, I am still aiming for reference type implementations in terms of efficiency and interface.

 The general namespace is `cxstructs`.